 6. If you open a case of beer to drink away the idea of the snake being in the boat, the snake still will remain in boat, the beer will impair you judgment, and you will become more susceptible to getting bit.Some people try to escape from the lie by moving to another job, city, or relationship, but in reality the lie does not go away.
 It follows you where ever you go.
 Quite often the problems become worse rather than better.
 I am reminded of a woman who came to me when she was on her eight marriage.

-7. Your first priority is to get the snake out of the boat and not to just sit there waste a lot of time trying to figure out how he got in the boat in the first place.To keep from dealing with the lies that we believe, we may enter into all kinds of addictions: sexual, drug, work, eating, sport, and exercise addictions.
+7. Your first priority is to get the snake out of the boat and not to just sit there waste a lot of time trying to figure out how he got in the boat in the first place.To keep from dealing with the lies that we believe, we may enter into all kinds of addictions: sexual, drug, work, eating, sport, exercise, and even ministry.

 11. For many people this experience may be in the category of a traumatic experience.
 Some may never want to get in a boat again or ever want to go fishing again.
 You may need freedom from fear and healing.We not only need to get the lie out of our lives, we need to make sure that the lie does not come back into our lives again.
 We need to shut the door on the enemy.

 12. If you don't see purpose in the experience, you most likely will become angry at God, yourself, or someone else.
-Therefore you need see that in the sovereignty of God that God had a purpose in your life by having the snake in the boat.Emotional healing is always in order.
-You should follow the steps forgiving others who have brought lies into your life, ask God's forgiveness for holding offenses toward them, ask God to take back any additional ground that the enemy has taken, bind and cast out fear, and accept Jesus as an emotional wound substitute.
+Therefore you need see that in the sovereignty of God that God had a purpose in your life by allowing the snake in the boat.Emotional healing is always in order.
+You should follow the steps forgiving others who have brought lies into your life, ask for God's forgiveness for holding offenses toward them, ask God to take back any additional ground that the enemy has taken, bind and cast out fear in the name of Jesus, and accept Jesus as your emotional wound substitute.

 Complete healing comes as you see that God works all things together for your good and also the benefit of others.